Introduction

 Split a question

-If Q incorrectly combines variables together, or for some reason you want to split one of the variables off from the others, you can separate them.
-Tobreak the variable set into its constituent variables
+If Q incorrectly combines variables together, or for some reason, you want to split one of the variables off from the others, you can separate them.

 - Select the Variables and Questions tab